Jackie-O Motherfucker

 Our Nakedness Was Our Picket Sign (Cast Exotic, 2003) is a live album.

 Jackie-o Motherfucker's female guitarist Honey Owens is also active in Nudge, a Portland-based trio formed with two members of Fontanelle, percussionist Paul Dickow and keyboardist Brian Foote (the project's founder).
-They released Trick Doubt (Outward, 2002) and Elaborate Devices for Filtering Crisis (Tigerbeat, 2003), their first experiments in sculpting glacial and fragile post-rock structures that share the feeling of being permanently on the verge of disintegrating.
+They released Trick Doubt (Outward, 2002) and Elaborate Devices for Filtering Crisis (Tigerbeat, 2003), which contain experiments in sculpting glacial and fragile post-rock elegies that seem to be permanently on the verge of disintegrating.
+The latter opens with the noisy slo-core Blue Screen and the glitchy instrumental Till The Sun Expands, two pieces that set the mood for the rest of the album.
+Their creativity manifests itself in multiple, although always subdued, formats: the floating dub-tinged vocalizing of Multiply By What Remains, the cryptic lake of drones of 3hit, the somnolent jam of jazzy horns in Are Our Hours, etc.

 Nudge's vivisection of sound was continued on Cached (Kranky, 2005), their most mature statement yet.
 Classic Mode straddles the border between lounge soul and acid freak-out, with its blend of spaced-out guitar distortions, sparse percussion and wavering keyboards; and it segues into the cosmic/ambient electronica of Standing on Hot Sidewalk.
 Juxtaposing the disembodied dub-funk-jazz jam Contact and the pounding punk-industrial polyrhythms of My New Youth, Nudge keeps disorienting while "re-orienting" the listener.
 Tribal drums and snippets of harmonica form the basis of Remove Ya, while the components of the ethereal Parade are even difficult to enumerate, let alone explain.
 Blon reveals a bit of the process at work in the other tracks: the instruments and the rhythm are digitally diluted until all is left is a shapeless, watery surface of tones that fades away in the void.
 No Come Back extends beyong that aesthetics: it works not with a linear story that must be disassembled into unrecognizable components, but with the components themselves, used to create a chaotic assembly of sounds (in this case producing a nightmarish effect).
 Foote and his cohorts are somehow the musical equivalent of "pointillistic" painting; fucsing on the pixels rather than on the overall picture in order to produce a different view of the form being painted.